John James Radde

 John was preceded in death by his parents, Fred W. (Pertz) Radde, Jr. and Helen A. (Picker) Radde; grandparents, Fred W. Radde, Sr. and Mary Radde and Charles and Edna Picker plus many other aunts, uncles, and cousins; father & mother-in-law, Armond & June Frion, and in-laws: Shirley and Benard Schoon & Delpha and Leon Frion.
 John is survived by his wife, Gloria; children, Christine, Carl, Cara, Jim and Jason; grandchildren and great grandchildren – “Papa will be missed!”
 He’s also survived by two brothers Fred W.(Phyllis) Radde III and their family, and Thomas J. (Rita) Radde; sister-in-law, Lois L. Johnson and her family, and many nieces and nephews.

-A Private Family Memorial Mass of Christian Burial will be held at 11 a.m. officiated by Fr.
+A Private Family Memorial Mass of Christian Burial was held at 11 a.m. officiated by Fr.
 James Devorak on Friday, March 5, 2021 at Immaculate Conception Church in Watertown MN.
-The Mass will be livestreamed.
-A Public Gathering of family and friends will be held from 9 to 11 a.m., Friday prior to the Mass.
+A Public Gathering of family and friends was held from 9 to 11 a.m., Friday prior to the Mass.
 Masks and social distancing will be required.
 Inurnment will be at Faith Rutz Cemetery, Mayer MN.
 In lieu of flowers, memorials are preferred.

 A livestream of the Mass is available on the Iten Funeral Home Youtube page, through the link provided below: